Hooghly industrial region

-The Hooghly Industrial Belt or Kolkata Industrial Belt is India's oldest and second largest Industrial area (Silpancalasilpancalati) the banks of the Hooghly river in the north to the south of Triveni-Kalyani, Uluberia-Biralapura 100 km long and 15–10 km wide zone to the industrial development of the Kolkata district and some part of North 24 Parganas, South 24 Parganas, Nadia, Hooghly district and Howrah district.
+The Hooghly Industrial Belt also known as the Kolkata Industrial Belt, is India's oldest and second-largest industrial area (Silpancalasilpancalati) on the banks of the Hooghly River from the north to the south of Triveni-Kalyani, Uluberia-Biralapura a 100 km long and 15–10 km wide zone for the industrial development of the Kolkata district and some parts of North 24 Parganas, South 24 Parganas, Nadia, Hooghly district and Howrah district.

-The industrial belt has 8,746 registered large factories in 1989.
+The industrial belt had 8,746 registered large factories in 1989.
 Besides 33,749 registered small factories in 1990.
-Of the total 2 million industrial workers 1.27 million are engaged in transport and tertiary services, 240,000 lakh in jute industry, and 220,000 in engineering and cotton textile industries.
+Of the total 2 million industrial workers, 1.27 million are engaged in transport and tertiary services, 240,000 are in the jute industry, and 220,000 are in the engineering and cotton textile industries.
 On the basis of the value of industrial output, transport and tertiary industry comes on the top (₹1.327 billion), followed by jute manufacturing (₹1.323 billion), manufacturing (₹950 million), chemicals (₹542 million), iron and steel (₹444 million), non-jute textiles (₹255 million), and food products (₹168 million).

 Main industries

 Jute industry

-The main industry is the jute industry of Hoogly industrial area.
+The main industry is the jute industry of the Hooghly industrial area.
 The first jute mill of the country was established in this region.
 Currently, there are 60 jute mills in this industrial area.
-74 percent of the total jute mills in India is located here.
-The jute mills are mainly developed in Budge Budge, Birkhalur, Uluberia, Sankrail, Titagarh, Jagaddal, Kankinara, Bhadreswar, Agarpara and Bali areas have been developed.
-Most jute mills are in Titagarh, Uluberia, Bali and Bawajj areas.
-Jute of low Ganges valley, Coal of Raniganj, Hooghly river water, CESC and WBSEB power and local cheap workers.
+74 percent of the total jute mills in India are located here.
+The jute mills are mainly developed in Budge Budge, Birkhalur, Uluberia, Sankrail, Titagarh, Jagaddal, Kankinara, Bhadreswar, Agarpara, and Bali areas have been developed.
+Most jute mills are in the Titagarh, Uluberia, Bali, and Bawajj areas.
+Jute of the low Ganges valley, Coal of Raniganj, Hooghly river water, CESC and WBSEB power, and local cheap workers.
 Industry has been helpful.

 Textile or artificial weaving industry

 There are about 40 pieces of textile in the Hughli industrial area.
-This call is available in Gulhahora, Sodapur, Kakinara, belaghariya, Shayamnagar and Panihati uthecheei up in huge demand in the region, South India and West India amadanakrta cotton, has helped to develop local capital funds in this textile mill.
+This call is available in Gulhahora, Sodapur, Kakinara, Belaghariya, Shayamnagar, and Panihati Uthcheei, in huge demand in the region, South India, and West India.
+Amadanakrta cotton has helped to develop local capital funds in this textile mill.